Polyslid/Mechatronics_Cal_Poly_Romi/README.md

 </p>

 ## Romi Assembly
-The Romi utilizes a line sensor, an array of bumb sensors, an IMU, an encoder, and dc motors.
-To power these sensors and manipulate them uses python they are connected to an STM32.
+The Romi utilizes a line sensor, an array of bump sensors, an IMU, an encoder, and dc motors.
+To power these components and manipulate them using python, they are connected to an STM32.
 Figure 2 shows the table used to store the pin locations for the STM and the NUCLEO for each component on the Romi.

 <p align="center">
 <kbd>